philippearnaud/rabbitmq_manager/README.md

 - `:queues` - list of tuples containing declaration of queue. the format of the tuple is {name_of_queue, options}.
 Queues options are a keyword list and are described below. exchanges - list of tuples containing declaration of each exchange.
 The format of the tuple is {name_of_exchange, type, options}.
+Limited to 2 (queue and its error queue)
+  - If you want dead-lettering you must pass dead-letterings arguments.
+Don't forget to add a error queue in queues list.
+      ```elixir
+      arguments: [
+               {"x-dead-letter-exchange", :longstr, ""},
+               {"x-dead-letter-routing-key", :longstr, "queue_name_error"}
+             ]
+       ```
 - `:name_of_exchange` : (string) whatever is the name of your exchange.
   - `:type` : (atom)
-    - :topic - Topic exchanges route messages to queues based on wildcard matches between the routing key and something called the routing pattern specified by the queue binding.
+  - `:topic` - Topic exchanges route messages to queues based on wildcard matches between the routing key and something called the routing pattern specified by the queue binding.
     Messages are routed to one or many queues based on a matching between a message routing key and this pattern.
-    - :fanout - Messages delivered to all queues binded to exchange of this type.
+  - `:fanout` - Messages delivered to all queues binded to exchange of this type.
-    - :direct - routing key must be provided with the published message and be setup with the exchange.
+  - `:direct` - routing key must be provided with the published message and be setup with the exchange.
  Messages delivered to all queues binded to such exchanges.
-    - :header - Headers exchanges route based on arguments containing headers and optional values.
+  - `:header` - Headers exchanges route based on arguments containing headers and optional values.
      Headers exchanges are very similar to topic exchanges, but it routes based on header values instead of routing keys.
       A message is considered matching if the value of the header equals the value specified upon binding. bindings - to be routed to queue, a binding must be declared between an exchange and a queue. list of